AudiusProject/audius-k8s-manifests/README.md

 #### Upgrade

 To upgrade your service, you will need to pull the latest manifest code.
 First, `git stash` your local changes to preserve configs.
 Then run `git pull` to fetch the latest code.
 Finally run `git stash apply` to re-apply your configs onto the latest code.

+Make sure your local configs are present in the `audius/creator-node/creator-node-cm.yaml` file before moving on to the next step.

 Now re-run steps 4 and 5 from above to propagate these changes to your service.

 Confirm that the version and gitsha have been updated through the `/health_check` endpoint.